Our Board of Directors

 Brandi Haga-Blackman has been working on transforming Downtown Tucson for over 15 years.
 Getting her start with the Tucson Downtown Alliance in 2004, she began partnering with community members and key stakeholders to usher in the revitalization of Downtown Tucson.
 As the Director of Operations for the Downtown Tucson Partnership she provided leadership and support for the business improvement district.
 She placed a special emphasis on Downtown events, running the Downtown Parade of Lights, St. Patrick’s Day Parade, and providing support to cycling and marathon events.
 After more than ten years with the Downtown Tucson Partnership, she moved into the role of Administrative Director of the Rio Nuevo District providing expertise in operating a tax increment finance district.
 She continues to work for the Downtown and Tucson community, providing leadership to community events, including the Arizona Bowl Game Downtown Block Party, Second Saturdays, Tucson Jazz Festival, Dia de San Juan, Agave Heritage Festival, and many more.
 Brandi was honored to receive the Woman of Influence 2017 Rising Star Award.

 Alan Stein is a retired business executive currently splitting his time between Tucson, Arizona and Fairfax, Virginia.
 A native of Phoenix Arizona, he most recently served as the Vice President of Logistics Management at CALIBRE Systems, a logistics and management services firm in Alexandria, Virginia, where his portfolio included several optimization practices in the defense industrial base.
 He is also a retired US.
 Army Colonel having served in several worldwide active army command and staff assignments.
-Alan currently serves on the University of Arizona Foundation Board of Trustees, the University of Arizona Alumni Advisory Council, and he has been the Chair of the UA Alumni Governing Board.
-He holds a MS degree in Logistics Management from Florida Institute of Technology, a BA from the University of Arizona in Oriental (Mid East) Studies and is a graduate of the Eisenhower College, National Defense University.
-Besides jazz, his hobbies include cycling, hiking, sailing, and wood working.
+Alan served on the University of Arizona Foundation Board of Trustees, the University of Arizona Alumni Advisory Council, and he has been the Chair of the UA Alumni Governing Board.
+He holds a MS degree in Logistics Management from Florida Institute of Technology, a BA from the University of Arizona in Mid East Studies and is a graduate of the Eisenhower College, National Defense University.
+Besides jazz, his hobbies include cycling, hiking, sailing, and woodworking.
 His wife, Janet Stein is a Doctor of Optometry, and he is immensely proud of his daughters Casey and Allison.

 “I’m incredibly grateful and excited for the opportunity to serve on the board of the Tucson Jazz Festival.
 It allows me to contribute to two things I love; jazz in Tucson, and a vibrant downtown as a venue to appreciate this unique art”.

-Laura Liewen, CPA and Shareholder at R&A CPAs in Tucson, has more than 20 years of experience in public accounting.
+Laura Liewen, CPA and Shareholder at R&A CPAs in Tucson, has 25 years of experience in public accounting.
 Laura graduated Summa Cum Laude from the University of Arizona.
 She is a member of the American Institute of Certified Public Accountants, the Arizona Society of Certified Public Accountants, and the Tucson Tax Study Group, Inc. Her musical background includes five years as manager for rock group the Gin Blossoms.
 In 2019 she joined the Tucson Jazz Festival board as their treasurer.
-Laura enjoys craft beer, spending time with her family, including her pets, and traveling the world.
+Laura enjoys craft beer, spending time with her family and pets, and traveling the world.

 Jonathan is a native of Tucson, born at Tucson Medical Center.
 He attended Harelson Elementary and Canyon del Oro.
 He is a graduate of Kenyon College where he majored in Philosophy and Theater.
 After graduating from Kenyon, Jonathan received his law degree from the University of New Mexico.
 Jonathan returned to Tucson where he practiced law at Mesch Clark Rothschild for 30 years.
 Jonathan took a sabbatical from the practice of law to serve as Mayor of the City of Tucson from 2011to 2019.
 Jonathan has now returned to lawyering where he concentrates his practice on Estate Planning, business matters, and mediation.
 Jonathan attended his first concert at the Tucson Community Center where he saw Chuck Berry open for The James Gang.
 That experience made an indelible impression on Jonathan who has been a lover of great music of all kinds ever since.